Chapter 6 BWV 10 Mein Seel erhebt den Herren

 Whilst the lower voices do get some assistance from the swirling strings, nevertheless the opening chorus holds no hostages.
 It is a joyous piece, if slightly muted by the choice of a minor rather than what might have seemed to be a more obvious major mode.
 The delight which naturally emanates from the rejoicing in the spirit of the Lord is musically represented in three ways: by the rhythmic drive of the music, the upward swirling of arpeggio figures in the violins and oboes and (yet again!) by the da--da--dah figure of joy.
 This idea sounds immediately in the continuo and dominates the bass line throughout.

-The chorale, unusually, has only four phrases and the text is based upon the ideas of the pure soul magnifying the Lord and rejoicing in Him and His regard for even the ′lowly handmaiden′.
+The chorale has only four phrases and the text is based upon the ideas of the pure soul magnifying the Lord and rejoicing in Him and His regard for even the ′lowly handmaiden′.
 Indeed, this state of lowliness, which He nevertheless regards or watches over, may account for the choice of the minor mode.
 The joy is there but it is not totally unconfined; it comes, with meekness, even from the humbled and deprived.
 But that is surely the point; all may respond to the regard of the Lord no matter how lowly their positions in life might be.

 A particularly subtle and easily overlooked point of word setting is that when the text comes to mention the 'lowly handmaiden' Bach (uniquely) transfers the chorale melody from the sopranos to the lower voices of the altos (from bar 46).
 A part of this process is the (again, unique) transposing of the last two chorale phrases down a fifth.
 By now he has, in five consecutive cantatas allotted the chorale melody to the sopranos, altos, tenors and basses and now it is divided between the sopranos and altos.
-He seems to have relished his experiment; all these combinations produced quite stunning and totally unique results.
+He seems to have relished his experiment; all these combinations produced stunning and unique results.

 The three voices not carrying the chorale melody are busily involved with complex counterpoint, using material derived from the motive of joy and the streams of semi-quavers.
 With only the four phrases (the last extended to eight bars) there still is a marked contrast in the ways in which Bach introduces the vocal sections, voices intricately entwined in phrases 1 and 3 and rhetorically chordal in 2 and 4.